MKaramen/restApi/README.md

 <h2>Function of the API</h2>

 <p>The API can create,delete,select, update Products and Orders.
-It also features a authentication system</p>
+It also features an authentication system</p>

 <h2>What's next ?</h2>
 <p>Create an interface to use the api</p>